Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Platform fit: Medium.
 Type 4s want authenticity but also crave being seen.

-Style: Aesthetic uniqueness, emotional vulnerability, “different from other influencers” positioning, artistic expression.
+Style: Aesthetic uniqueness, emotional vulnerability, “different from other influencers” positioning, slow film looks, intentional sadness.

-Struggle: Feeling like a sellout when brand deals arrive.
-Craving recognition while resenting what it requires.
+Struggle: Feeling like a sellout the second a brand deal hits.
+Craving recognition while resenting what recognition requires.

-Example niche: Dark aesthetic, poetry/writing, alternative fashion, music.
+Example niche: Dark aesthetic, poetry, alternative fashion, music, “soft girl” cottagecore, dream-pop visuals.

 Type 5: The Investigator Influencer